prasannavkumar/prasannavkumar/README.md

 -->
 About me :
 Software Engineer
+🎓 :

-🎓 :  MMath in CS (University of Waterloo)
+MMath in CS (University of Waterloo)

       B Tech in CSE (Amity University)

-Passionate about building clean and responsive code and enjoy finding creative solutions to both existing problems and upcoming ones
+I am passionate about building clean and responsive code and I enjoy finding creative solutions to both existing problems and emerging challenges, from front end that shapes user experience to backend automation flow.

+I enjoy building things and I have a strong interest in front end development: crafting what impacts users experience with technology feels like one of the most meaningful expressions of what makes computer science so beautiful.
+While I’ve worked on areas like API misuse and privacy in the cloud, what excites me most is hands-on coding and solving practical problems with thoughtful, maintainable solutions.

 ### 🧰 Tech Stack